 The student performance and assessment tools take into account a variety of methods that directly correspond to specific achievement targets.
 These have been communicated to students as part of the instructional program.
-Teachers are trained to identify the exact achievement target that is required for each area of study for each instructional level.
+Teachers are trained to identify the exact achievement target that is required for each area of study.
 Those tools and resources allow them to determine the most appropriate type of assessment to measure student mastery of a given concept.
-This method includes testing, projects, or quizzes.
+This method includes measures such assessments as selected response, essays, performances, and products.